fubark/cyber/docs/docs.md

     return i * i

 var a any = 123
-a = ['a', 'list']         --> Valid assignment to a value with a different type. a = 10
+a = {'a', 'list'}         --> Valid assignment to a value with a different type. a = 10

 print square(a)           --> CompileError.
 Expected `int`, got `any`.